AllskyTeam/allsky/README.md

 ## Automatic deletion of archived nights

-In order to keep the Raspberry Pi SD card from filling up, 2 settings have been added to **config.sh**.
+In order to keep the Raspberry Pi SD card from filling up, 2 settings have been added to `config/config.sh`.
 Automatic deletion is enabled by default and will keep 2 weeks of data on the card.
 ```
 AUTO_DELETE=true
 NIGHTS_TO_KEEP=14